zelros/guides/api/api200_standard.md

 }
 ```

+`id` is a key string, which references to your error.
+An `id` can have different `message` to better describe the error.

 Document your error format and the possible error `id`s that clients may
 encounter.

 ##### 236.2: Limit error information in production